svlad-90/DLT-Message-Analyzer/md/search/search.md

 Qt documentation itself tells:
 >https://doc.qt.io/qt-5/qregularexpression.html#notes-for-qregexp-users
 >
->The QRegularExpression class introduced in Qt 5 is a big improvement upon QRegExp, in terms of APIs offered, supported pattern syntax and speed of execution.
+>The QRegularExpression class introduced in Qt 5 is a big improvement upon QRegExp, in terms of APIs offered, supported pattern syntax, and speed of execution.

 And we've checked that.
-It really works faster and provides a deeper support of the regex syntax.
+It works faster and provides deeper support of the regex syntax.

 ----